 These questions can shape your specific strategy to meet the goals you set.

-In your review of the territory, there are some things to consider:
+In your review of the territory, consider:

 - Is there a significant difference in sales between your territories?